Improved Microaneurysm Detection using Deep Neural Networks: Introduction

-In this work, we propose a deep learning based pixel wise MA classification method invariant to luminane, contrast changes and artifacts.
+In this work, we propose a deep learning based pixel-wise MA classification method invariant to luminance, contrast changes and artifacts.
 No image based preprocessing or feature extraction stages is required.
-In addition to that this method perforamnce independent on vessel structures, the optic disc and the fovea.
+In addition to that this method performance independent on vessel structures, the optic disc and the fovea.
 Hence extraction or detection of these features are not required.
 To increase the accuracy of the method dropout training with maxout activation function is used.
-Training of this network is time consuming but testing phase is very fast and suitable for real time applications.
-We have achieved state-of-the-art performance with very low flase positive rate on publicly available datasets.
+Training of this network is time consuming but testing phase is very fast and suitable for real-time applications.
+We have achieved state-of-the-art performance with a very low false positive rate on publicly available datasets.